AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 By incorporating background knowledge and context from knowledge graphs, NLP models can perform more effectively and accurately across a range of tasks such as:

 Figure 4.
-Knowledge graphs are used as semantic triples for NLP
+Semantic triples for NLP

 Source: Accenture